TEACHER: Hey, Student. Our discussion starts with the outline of two major theories: know-how and can-do.

 I. Invention means finding something radically new.

-· Many creations happen” before their time” and can’t be implemented profitably in present market conditions.
-Normally creations carry patent defence, however for a limited period only; a very long delay in the technical program can make this security useless.
+- Many creations happen” before their time” and can’t be implemented profitably in present market conditions.
+Normally creations carry patent defense, however for a limited period only; a very long delay in the technical program can make this security useless.

 II.
 Creativity is inventing a novel combination of existing practices or technologies.

 - A brand new product comprising present components (as the very first Apple computer).